apache/pekko/docs/src/main/paradox/event-bus.md

 @@@

-This mechanism is used in different places within Akka, e.g. the @ref:[Event Stream](#event-stream).
+This mechanism is used in different places within Pekko, e.g. the @ref:[Event Stream](#event-stream).
 Implementations can make use of the specific building blocks presented below.

 An event bus must define the following three @scala[abstract types]@java[type parameters]: